Mark S. Klempner, MD

 Klempner is internationally known for basic infectious disease research and the development of therapeutics and vaccines to combat infections.
 From 2003 to 2011, he served as principal investigator of a grant from the National Institute of Allergy and Infectious Diseases (NIAID) to design the scientific programs and build one of two National Biocontainment Laboratories.
 Known as NEIDL, these laboratories study newly emerging infectious diseases such as hemorrhagic fever viruses and re-emerging diseases such as tuberculosis and influenza.
 The focus of research is on basic and translational studies leading to development of diagnostics, therapeutics and vaccines.

-Klempner’s own research includes investigations into the basic molecular biology and pathogenic mechanisms of Lyme disease; patient-based clinical research on prevention, diagnosis and treatment of Lyme disease; and novel molecular methods for detecting, identifying and quantifying microorganisms.
-He also discovered the inflammatory connections between neutrophils/macrophages and cytokines, leading to therapies for inflammatory disorders.
+Klempner’s own research includes investigations into the molecular biology and pathogenic mechanisms of Lyme disease; patient-based clinical research on prevention, diagnosis and treatment of Lyme disease; molecular methods for detecting and identifying microorganisms and connections between neutrophils/macrophages and cytokines, leading to therapies for inflammatory disorders.